-Funding will support capital projects of the following types:
+Funding will support the following types of capital projects:

 - Project planning (including planning studies, business case development, concept and some schematic drawings)

-- New facilities (construction of a new facility - may replace an existing facility)
+- New facilities (construction of a new facility - may replace an existing one)

 This grant program does not fund projects retroactively or support funding shortfalls on projects.

 Complete the online application, including the attachments which will need to be downloaded, completed and attached to your online application.

 Grant Specific Templates

 Community Group Led Construction Projects Guide and Templates

 This process and templates must be used for all applications to the CFPCG program.
 While the Guide was written for projects on City land, the process reflects good business practises and applicants to this grant program are expected to follow the same roadmap and use the same templates, including the business case template.